henn/qubes-app-split-ssh/README.md

 This was inspired by the Qubes [Split GPG](https://www.qubes-os.org/doc/split-gpg/).

 Other details:
-- This was developed/tested on the Fedora24 template in Qubes 3.2; it might work for other templates (you may need nmap installed on Debian, which provides the ncat utility used both in client and vault VMs)
+- This was developed/tested on the Fedora24 template in Qubes 3.2; it might work for other templates
+    - For AppVMs or ssh-vault VMs based on Debian templates, you may need to install the nmap package in the template to get the ncat utility.
 - You will be prompted to confirm each request, though like split GPG you won't see what was requested
 - Assumes that the ssh-vault template automatically starts ssh-agent
 - One can have an arbitrary number of ssh-vault VMs
-- The scripts by default assumes ssh keys are kept in an AppVM named `ssh-vault`, though this can be changed by modifying $SSH_VAULT_VM in the client scripts.
+- The scripts by default assumes ssh keys are kept in an AppVM named `ssh-vault`, though this can be changed by modifying $SSH_VAULT_VM in the client script.
 - Currently, a single AppVM can only access a single ssh-vault, though this wouldn't be hard to fix